 Report cards will be issued every nine weeks.
-The grading system in ALL classes will be a numeric grade which will include: Art, Library, Physical Education and Music.
-Grades 15 will include Reading, Math, Spelling, English/Writing, Science/Health and Social Studies.
+The grading system in ALL classes will be a numeric grade except: Art, Library, Physical Education and Music.
+Grades 1-5 will include Reading, Math, Spelling, English/Writing, Science/Health and Social Studies.

-The following is the grading scale: (90100 "A"; 8089 "B"; 7079 "C"; 6569 "D"; and below 65 "F").
+The following is the grading scale: (90-100 "A"; 80-89 "B"; 70-79 "C"; 65-69 "D"; and below 65 "F").

 Kindergarten students have a skills based report card and they will be issued at the end of the 2nd, 3rd, and 4th marking periods.
-Parent teacher conferences will be held at the end of the first and third marking periods for parents of kindergarten students.
+Parent teacher conferences will be held at the end of the first marking period for parents of kindergarten students.